savonet/liquidsoap/doc/content/multitrack.md

 s = source(source.tracks(s).{video=video})
 ```

-Please not, however, that **tracks available in the playlist sources are determined based on the first decoded file**.
+Please note, however, that **tracks available in the playlist sources are determined based on the first decoded file**.
 If the first file in the playlist is audio-only then the playlist content-type is assumed to be audio-only for the whole playlist and the default video is added to _all decoded files_.

 To decide on a case-by-case basis, you might need some more advanced coding!